pratik-choudhari/AlgoCode/README.md

     git pull upstream master
     git push
     ```
-4. Create a seperate branch to work on:<br>
+5. Create a seperate branch to work on:<br>

     The branch name must be selected according to the issue<br>

     ``git checkout -b <branch-name>``

+6. Contributors must follow the directory structure guidelines:
+    * All files must be kept in a directory.
+    * Directory name must resemble the issue assigned.
+    * Based on the language used, create a directory inside the language directory.
+    * Example: If I am writing in `Python` I will create a directory inside `Python` directory.
+    * Changes done by you will not affect existing structure of the project.

-5. After the contribution work is ready go ahead and add it to staging area:<br>
+7. After the contribution work is ready go ahead and add it to staging area:<br>

     ``git add -A``

-6. Now it is time to commit your changes and sync these changes to forked repo:<br>
+8. Now it is time to commit your changes and sync these changes to forked repo:<br>

     ``git commit -m <your_message>``

     ``git push origin <branch-name>``

-7. Issue a [pull request](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github/) from forked repo to this repo:<br>
+9. Issue a [pull request](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github/) from forked repo to this repo:<br>
     * Head over to `Pull Request` tab in the forked repo and click on `New Pull Request`
         ![](images/pr1.JPG)
     * Verify base and head repository name and branch names.